FREQUENTLY ASKED QUESTIONS

 A: No. We work on a walk-up, first come, first serve basis.

 Q: I know you don't take reservations but then how does it work?

 A: Show up when you are wanting to play.
-Groups of more than 6 will be split.
-Pay for your tickets at the register and then you may need to wait until the first hole is cleared to begin.
+Groups of more than 5 will be split.
+We will typically stagger the starting hole for each sub-group of golfers.
+You can pay for your tickets at the register and then you may need to wait until the first hole is cleared to begin.
 The average wait time is less than 10 minutes to start.
 If the front 9 holes are packed then you may be able to start on the back 9 and finish the front 9 after.
 You may still need to wait at certain holes for them to clear of other golfers.

 Q: Do I need to purchase tickets online?

 A: Nope!
 We offer online tickets because many people like the feeling of having tickets already paid for ahead of time.
 Tickets purchased through our website will never expire.
 We do not "sell out" of tickets either online or at the register so don't worry about not getting a ticket.

 A: Bring your confirmation email (on your phone or printed) to the register on the day of your outing.
 Show the cashier your order number.
 If you purchased discounted tickets you will be required to show necessary documents at the register or will be charged the difference.
 These tickets never expire.

 A: We are a private business operating within a Chicago Park District park.
 Our guidelines are based on what the Chicago Park District tells us.
 This may be different than the CDC recommendations, your city, state, or even country guidelines.

 A: We do not have bathrooms inside the miniature golf area but there are port-a-potty toilets on the east side of the playground (a minute walk away) or full-service bathrooms inside the Fieldhouse (about a 3 minute walk away).
 See the map under "visitor info" page for more.

 Q: What's the parking situation?
 Do you have a parking lot?